 Like all my blog posts, this look inside my development process is brought to you by the wonderful patrons of my Patreon!
 Want more of this content?
 Want to suggest specific game systems, topics, of kinds of articles?
 Join my Patreon and let me know what you want to see!

-Posted on October 15, 2019, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder.
+Posted on October 15, 2019, in Game Design, Starfinder Development and tagged #Microfeats, Development, feats, Game Design, gaming, Geekery, Genre Feats, Pathfinder First Edition.
 Bookmark the permalink.
 Leave a comment.